yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/production_statement.md

 ## Processing steps and output

-1. Process the production statement values.
+1. For each `26X` field, process the production statement values and generate a `Production Statement` within the `referred_to_by` array.

     1. Do not trim punctuation from subfields.